tidev/appc-daemon/docs/Architecture-Overview.md

 #### Node.js Versions

-The Bootstrap is designed to be compatible with Node.js 4 and newer.
-However the Appc Daemon Core uses ES6 Proxies and async/await which requires Node.js 7.6.0.
-At the time of this writing, the Core requires Node.js 7.10.0.
+The Appc Daemon requires Node.js 8 or newer installed on your machine.

+The bootstrap will spawn the appcd core using with the exact Node.js version that the core has specified in its `package.json`.

 The Bootstrap will check to see if `~/.appcelerator/appcd/node/<version>/<platform>/<arch>/node` exists.
 If it doesn't, the Bootstrap will download it from Node.js' website, then extract and